opiumfp/vinjs-jm/content/speakers/borys-mohyla.md

 name: Borys Mohyla
 data:
   bio: >-
+    Co-organizer of VinnytsiaJS conference.
 Lecturer at Vinnitsa IT Academy.
 I have experience in developing fast, scalable, highly loaded solutions.
-I'm working on developing VR interfaces.
-    Interested in machine learning and AI.
-Likes to think a lot and write a little.
+I'm working on developing VR interfaces and interested in machine learning and AI.
+I like to think a lot and write a little.
   city: Vinnytsia
   name: Borys Mohyla
   socialLinks: